 Types of 2FA Available on Gmail

-When setting up 2FA for your Gmail, you’ll find that you have several options.
-While SMS codes are perhaps the most well-known example of this security feature, there are many other ways to verify your identity.
+When setting up 2FA for your Gmail, you have several options.
+While SMS codes are perhaps the most well-known example of this security feature, many other ways exist to verify your identity.
 The following types of 2FA are available on Gmail: